satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 The documentation is very messy, by the most part it describes project structure.
 Some parts contain instructions for troubleshooting if the project crashed.
 And no description on how to build the project whatsoever.

 Leo starts to investigate.
-Ok, there seem to be some dependencies, let's install them first.
+OK, there seem to be some dependencies, let's install them first.
 Oh, those turned out to be written in _CoderSoft_.
 Let's ask some other developer how to install them.

 Leo tries to find someone who would tell him where to get that dependencies, but everyone is either to busy or knows nothing about those libraries.